 UIElement.
 A control that is hosted in the shell and shared between multiple modules, such as a toolbar button, menu item, or status panel.

 workspace.
 A component that encapsulates a particular visual layout of controls, such as within tabbed pages.

 Event Broker.
-A pattern that enables loosely coupled components to communicate using a publish/subscribe system.
+A pattern that enables loosely coupled components to communicate by using a publish/subscribe system.

 component.
-A part of an application that is visual or non-visual, such as services and controls.
+A part of an application that is visual or non-visual, such as controls and services.

 container.
 A class that contains components and services.